nextgis/docs_ngweb/source/admin_tasks.rst

 **Resource** - type of resource the rule created for.
 This setting is important for resource groups where it is required to grant permissions only to some types of resources.
 If there is no need to grant different permissions to different types of resources, select "All resources" for this setting.

 **Propagate** checkbox defines if permission rules need to be applied to resources in sub-groups or not.
-Note: Setting permissions for lower level resource and propagating doesn't cancel the need to set them for upward resources.
+Note, that setting permissions for lower level resource and propagating doesn't cancel the need to set them for upward resources.
 For example, if you gave read access to a resource group that is contained by other groups, but you didn't give appropriate permissions for higher level resources (up to root) the user will not get access to current resource group.

 Permissions could be assigned to resources indirectly.
 For example permission "Web map: Display" could be assigned for a resource group and if a "Propagate" checkbox is checked this rule will be applied to every web map inside this resource group and inside all the subgroups.